Ahhhh2016/pomodoro-kanban/README.md

 ### Features
 - **Easy Due Date Setting**: Access due date picker through the timer menu (right-click on timer button)
+- **Single Due Date Per Card**: Each card can only have one due date - existing due dates are replaced when setting a new one
 - **Visual Indicators**: Due dates are displayed in red, bold text at the bottom right of cards
 - **Flexible Format**: Supports both regular date format and daily note linking
 - **Click to Edit**: Click on any due date to modify or remove it
 - **Markdown Integration**: Due dates are stored as `due:@2024-01-15` format in the card markdown

 ### How to Use
-1. **Set Due Date**: Right-click on the timer button of any card and select "添加截止日期" (Add Due Date)
+1. **Set Due Date**: Right-click on the timer button of any card and select "添加截止日期" (Add Due Date) or "更改截止日期" (Change Due Date) if one already exists
+2. **Smart Menu**: The menu automatically detects if a card already has a due date and shows the appropriate option:
+   - "添加截止日期" (Add Due Date) - when no due date exists
+   - "更改截止日期" (Change Due Date) - when a due date already exists
-2. **Date Picker**: Choose your desired due date from the calendar popup
+3. **Date Picker**: Choose your desired due date from the calendar popup
-3. **Time Picker**: After selecting the date, a time picker will automatically appear to set the specific time
+4. **Time Picker**: After selecting the date, a time picker will automatically appear to set the specific time
-4. **Visual Display**: The due date and time will appear in red, bold text at the bottom right of the card
+5. **Visual Display**: The due date and time will appear in red, bold text at the bottom right of the card
-5. **Edit Due Date**: Click on the displayed due date to modify both date and time
+6. **Edit Due Date**: Click on the displayed due date to modify both date and time
+7. **Replace Due Date**: Setting a new due date will automatically replace any existing due date and time
-6. **Remove Due Date**: Use the date picker to clear the due date
+8. **Remove Due Date**: Use the date picker to clear the due date

 ### Markdown Format
 Due dates and times are stored in the card's markdown content using the format: